DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

             - AOE attack that hits in a 2 square radius around the king and deals large damage
             - Gives the king the Stunned state for the next turn

+        What we were able to implement:
+        Bishop:
+            - Applies Healing state (regeneration) to a friendly piece in its movement range
+            - Healing state heals X health per turn for 3 turns, then returns to default (healthy) state
+        Knight:
+            - Applies Poisoned state to an enemy piece in its movement range
+            - Poisoned makes the piece lose 50% of its damage stat for 3 turns
+            - Afterwards returns to default (healthy) state with its damage returned to normal
+        Queen:
+            - Applies Stunned state to an enemy piece in its movement range
+            - Stunned makes the piece unable to move, attack or do a special action for 1 turn.
+            - Afterwards returns to default (healthy) state with its damage returned to normal

 Before we go to the actual use of the program via console commands, we'll have to explain how the coordinates work in our chess app.
 Coordinate 0,0 references the bottom left square on the board.
 Coordinate 7,7 references the upper right square on the board.
 The coordinates should be: "x,y".

 The possible commands to put in the console are: